-The Fact of a Body by Alexandria Marzano-Lesnevich is a true crime memoir.
+The Fact of a Body by *Alexandria Marzano-Lesnevich is a true crime memoir.
 After encountering the child murderer Ricky Langley, Alexandria’s desire to work as a lawyer to fight against the death penalty is up-ended.
-She spends several years investigating Ricky’s story as a way to confront the story of her own child abuse.
+They spend several years investigating Ricky’s story as a way to confront the story of their own child abuse.
 This is a deeply moving book, and a relatively easy read given the morose topic – a testament to the author’s skill.

 Our conversation ranges from the effects of trauma on individuals and communities to the genre itself.
 If you haven’t read it yet, beware that we assume you’ve read it, spoiler alert!

 Special thanks to Flatiron Books for sending us review copies!

 Clive Stafford Smith

 Excellent Cadavers: The Mafia and the Death of the First Italian Republic by Alexander Stille